daniel-isidro/customer_segmentation/README.md

   </tbody>
 </table>

 With this rfm scores we would have 125 segments of customers, which is too much for any practical analysis.
-To get a more simple segmentation, we choose to create a new feature 'fm' that combines 'f' and 'm' scores.
+To get a more simple segmentation, we choose to create a new feature 'fm' that is the rounded down mean of 'f' and 'm' scores.

 `def truncate(x):
     return math.trunc(x)`